Never Let You Go (Third Eye Blind song): Composition

 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of E major and is set in time signature of common time with a tempo of 112 beats per minute.
-Jenkin's vocal range spans two octaves, from C♯4 to G♯6.

 Critical reception

 Billboard music reviewer and editor Chuck Taylor said that the song "packs in the hooks; a compelling opening guitar riff, a celebratory party ambience, an end-of-song spoken part that kids everywhere will be reciting ad-nauseam, and lead singer/writer/co-producer Stephan Jenkins' dead-on vocals, delivered in a pleasing falsetto at times".
 He continued to praise the song, calling the chorus "easy, spirited, memorable — the stuff that hits are made of."
 Elysa Gardner of Entertainment Weekly called the song "crackling, power-pop", commenting that it is nearly as captivating as "Semi-Charmed Life".
 Stephen Thomas Erlewine of AllMusic praised the song's hook, referring to "Never Let You Go" as the album's highlight.
 Stephen Thompson of The A.V.
 Club declared that the song is a standout on Blue, calling it a "sparkly, hitworthy single".
 Julie River of Punknews.org praised the "beautiful chord-based hook", favorably comparing the song to lead single "Anything".